Extend System Partition on Windows Server 2016

 Windows Server 2016 has been released for a period of time, so more and more people install or upgrade to this platform.
 As the latest server Operating System, new features are added and some existing functions are improved, however, no improvement to Disk Management.
 Recently, more and more people ask if it is possible to resize/extend system partition in Server 2016.
 The answer is definitely yes and in this article I’ll show you how to extend system partition on Windows Server 2016 without data loss.

 In old Windows PC and server Operating System, System partition is the one you install Windows to (usually C).
 In Windows Server 2016, System partition is not C drive but the System Reserved partition.

-Low disk space in System partition
+About Low disk space

-The most common issue on a Windows Server is lack of free space in system partition.
+The most common issue on Windows Server 2016 is low free disk space in C drive.
 After running the server for a period of time, the system C drive is running out of space, so there is not enough free space to install Windows Updates or applications.
 If C drive becomes full, this server is very likely reboot unexpectedly or even crash.
-In this situation, the best way is extending system drive on Server 2016 with free space in this hard disk.
-Nobody likes to start from scratch.
+This is the reason why people want to extend system C drive.
+Note: besides resizing partitions, you’d better change the way running the server, such as:

-However, many server administrators feedback the similar experience:
+Recently, some server administrators feedback the similar experience:

-When they contact DELL or HP support about the low disk space issue and how to extend system volume, they got the answer – back up all data drives, delete them, extend system partition under Disk Management with built-in Extend Volume function, finally recreate data volumes and restore everything.
+When they contact DELL or HP support about how to fix low disk space issue, they got the answer – back up all data drives, delete them, extend system partition under Disk Management with built-in Extend Volume function, finally recreate data volumes and restore everything.

 How to extend System partition in Windows Server 2016